 Email #6 - AT LAST!
 THE PERFECT EMAIL!

 This is quite possibly the best internship proposal email I've ever received.
 In fact, I hired this guy as an intern for a year.
 There's basically nothing wrong with it!
-No grammatical errors, no missing parts, no "I JUST WANT TO LEARN" statements, and no ridiculous rambling or nonsense.
+No grammatical errors, no missing parts, no "I JUST WANT TO LEARN" statements, no begging or desperation, and no ridiculous rambling or nonsense.
+I know it seems simple, but it has all the elements that I'm looking for.
 Let's go over what makes a good email.

 HOW TO ASK FOR STUDIO INTERNSHIPS CORRECTLY: